 - The dental clinic appeared clean and well-maintained. - The practice had infection control procedures which reflected published guidance. - Staff knew how to deal with medical emergencies.
-Appropriate medicines and life-saving equipment were available. - The practice had systems to manage risks for patients, staff, equipment and the premises. - Safeguarding processes were in place and staff knew their responsibilities for safeguarding vulnerable adults and children. - The practice had staff recruitment procedures which reflected current legislation. - Clinical staff provided patients' care and treatment in line with current guidelines.
+Not all appropriate medicines and life-saving equipment were available. - The practice had systems to manage risks for patients, staff, equipment and the premises. - The management and storage of prescriptions and prescribed medicines was not always effective. - Safeguarding processes were in place.
+Staff knew their responsibilities for safeguarding vulnerable adults and children.
+The provider did not have and staff were not aware of, a 'was not brought' policy. - The practice staff recruitment procedures did not always reflect current legislation.